cloudqubes/cloudqubes.github.io/_drafts/2023-07-01-how-to-use-kubernetes-ingress.md

 ---
 layout: post
-title:  "What is Kubernetes Ingress"
+title:  "How to use Kubernetes ingress"
 description: >
-  What is the purpose of Kubernetes Ingress and how to use it to expose HTTP(S) workloads.
+  X usecases of using ingress for exposing HTTP applications inside the cluster
 image: "k8s-ingress-cover.png"
-date:   2023-06-23 15:10:00 +0530
+date:   2023-07-13 15:10:00 +0530
 categories: [hands-on]
 tags: [Kubernetes]
 ---